oriuminc/vagrant-ariadne/README.md

 [Installation instructions][install-rvm]

+To ensure you get the right version of RVM, run this variation of the install script:

+    curl -L https://github.com/wayneeseguin/rvm/blob/1.13.0/binscripts/rvm-installer | bash -s stable

+(You may trivially remove RVM at any time, without lasting effect, by running `rvm implode` and reversing any of the manual changes made in following paragraphs.)

 Please note that RVM will add its load commands to `.bash_profile` by default.
 Depending on your shell, this may not be appropriate.
 (For example, Zsh usually needs the command in `.zshrc`).